SU-SWS/ace-vpgegryphon/.github/VPGE_UPDATE_PROCESS.md

    Stack-level tip: As part of long-term sustainability, encourage teams to phase out deprecated contrib modules and rely on upstream-supported alternatives.
 7. If any downstream updates necessitate updates to the theme, update npm.
 Review to see node --version needs updating.

-## 5. Push code to intiate a code review.
+## 5. Push code to initiate a code review.
-Push, Review, and Test in CI/Remote
-Steps

-Commit your changes, including:
+1. Commit your changes to the VPGE profile, including:

-        Composer updates
+   - Composer updates

-        Config exports (drush cex -y)
+   - Config exports (drush cex -y)
-        Test-related YAML updates
+   - Test-related YAML updates
-Push to GitHub and open a PR for review.
+   Push to GitHub and open a PR for review, if not already done.

-Use Acquia’s Dev/Stage for integration testing:
+2. Use Acquia’s Dev/Stage for integration testing:

-        Sync latest DB to dev environment
+  - Sync latest DB to dev environment

-        Run visual regression tools like Backstop.js Ensure all tests pass before merging.
+  - Run visual regression tools like Backstop.js
+  - Ensure all tests pass before merging.

-Technical recommendation: Integrate Nightwatch tests or Cypress for critical path UX flows (e.g., login, form submission) and ensure they run pre-deploy.
+Possible technical recommendation: Integrate Nightwatch tests or Cypress for critical path UX flows (e.g., login, form submission) and ensure they run pre-deploy.